 ARTICLE 8 billing AND payment

 8.1 Billing and Payment .
-The Demand Charges shall be due in advance on the first Business Day Day of each Month during the Delivery Term, without the necessity of Seller sending a statement to Buyer therefor.
-Seller shall render to Buyer (by regular mail or other acceptable means pursuant to Article 13) 13)for each Month during the Delivery Term DeliveryTerm a statement setting forth all other amounts due hereunder.
-All such other charges and suchother chargesand payments shall be due within thirty (30) Days after receipt of the Monthly billing statement by Buyer.
+Seller shall on or before the ___ day of each Month during the Delivery Term render to Buyer (by regular mail or other acceptable means pursuant to Article 13) 13) a statement setting forth the Demand Charge, the Energy Charge, the Fixed O&M Charge and the Start-up Charge for the preceding Month, together with all other amounts due from Buyer hereunder.
+All such other charges and such charges shall be due within [thirty (30)] Days after receipt of the Monthly billing statement by Buyer.

 Overdue payments shall accrue interest from, and including, the due date to, but excluding, the date of payment at the Interest Rate.
 If either Party, in good faith, disputes a statement, such Party shall provide a written explanation specifying in detail the basis for the dispute and pay the portion of such statement conceded to be correct no later than the due date.
 If any amount disputed by a Party is determined by the Parties’ agreement or pursuant to the dispute resolution procedures in Article 14 to be due to the other Party, it shall be paid within ten (10) Days of such final determination, along with interest accrued at the Interest Rate computed from the original due date until the date paid.
 All amounts payable under this Agreement shall be paid in U.S. Dollars.